 The best prevention against COVID-19 is hygiene.
 MUSC recommends having plenty of hand sanitizer and soap available.
 Wash your hands thoroughly for at least 20 seconds after touching objects and surfaces, and immediately after interacting or shaking hands with others.
 If soap and water is not available, use an alcohol-based hand sanitizer.

-Since the coronavirus symptoms are similar to a common respiratory virus, our emphasis is to educate our patients and the community about prevention, detection and treatment.
-Please visit the following links from the CDC for important information:
+Since the coronavirus symptoms are similar to a common respiratory virus, we will continue to educate our patients and the community about prevention, detection, and treatment.

 Please refer to the CDC's prevention and treatment resources for information.